-In data 002, the utterance It's better to use English was a directive speech act speech act with an advising function.
-This speech was carried out by FEPT, who wanted their students to remember the homework they had been given.
+In data 002, the utterance It's better to use English was a directive speech act with an advisory function.
+This speech was carried out by FEPT, which wanted its students to use English in asking, speaking, and writing assignments.